google-research-datasets/ToTTo/README.md

 ]
 ```

 To help understand the dataset, you can find a sample of the train and dev sets in the `sample/` folder of our [supplementary repository](https://github.com/google-research/language/tree/master/language/totto).
-It additionaly provides the `create_table_to_text_html.py` script that visualizes an example, the output of which you can also find in the `sample/` folder.
+It additionally provides the `create_table_to_text_html.py` script that visualizes an example, the output of which you can also find in the `sample/` folder.

 ### Dev and Test Set